smcastellanosp/smcastellanosp.github.io/_pages/about.md

 Beyond research, I am passionate about collaboration and supervision.
 I have co-supervised PhD and Master students on projects related to federated learning, human activity recognition, and AI planning for engineering and smart grids.

-📄 You can explore my publications and projects, or connect with me to discuss opportunities for collaboration.
+📄 You can explore my publications or connect with me to discuss opportunities for collaboration.